Deploying SonicWall Gen 7 NSv in High Availability Mode on Azure

 Resolution

-- In your browser, navigate to https://github.com/sonicwall-NSv/azure-template/tree/feature/HA, scroll-down and click on Deploy to Azure
+- Open a browser, navigate to https://github.com/sonicwall-NSv/azure-template/tree/feature/HA, scroll down to ARM template deployment session and click on Deploy to Azure.

-- Log in to the Azure Portal using valid credentials.
+- Log in to the Azure Portal using valid credentials, if necessary.

 NOTE: Please store "SSH Password" and "Key pair" in a safe place as these will be required in the future when Console or SSH access to the firewall is needed.